CAMBRIDGE, MA--(Marketwired - Jun 19, 2013) - Sarepta Therapeutics, Inc. (

 About the Statistical Methodology and the Modified Intent-to-Treat (mITT) Population

-The Mixed Model Repeated Measures (MMRM) test was used for all statistical analyses of the 6MWT results, including for all subgroups.
-Analysis of Covariance (ANCOVA) for ranked data was used when the assumptions of normality of the dependent variable (the change in 6MWT distance from baseline) were violated.
+The Mixed Model Repeated Measures (MMRM) test was used for all statistical analyses of the 6MWT results.
 Baseline 6MWT scores and duration since DMD diagnosis were included as covariates.

 About Duchenne Muscular Dystrophy

-DMD is an X-linked rare, degenerative neuromuscular disorder causing severe progressive muscle loss and premature death.
+DMD is an X-linked rare degenerative neuromuscular disorder causing severe progressive muscle loss and premature death.
 One of the most common fatal genetic disorders, DMD affects approximately one in every 3,500 boys worldwide.
 A devastating and incurable muscle-wasting disease, DMD is associated with specific errors in the gene that codes for dystrophin, a protein that plays a key structural role in muscle fiber function.
-Progressive muscle weakness eventually spreads to the arms, neck and other areas.
-Eventually, this progresses to complete paralysis and increasing difficulty in breathing due to respiratory muscle dysfunction requiring ventilation support, as well as cardiac dysfunction leading to heart failure.
-The condition is terminal, and death usually occurs before the age of 30.
+Progressive muscle weakness in the lower limbs spreads to the arms, neck and other areas.
+Eventually, increasing difficulty in breathing due to respiratory muscle dysfunction requires ventilation support, and cardiac dysfunction can lead to heart failure.
+The condition is universally fatal, and death usually occurs before the age of 30.

 About Sarepta's Proprietary Exon-Skipping Platform Technology